 Catching water in the landscape is in many cases more efficient than using rain barrels.
 Here’s how one suburban homestead used water from their roof to create a front yard garden.
+Oh, and if you’re looking for my FREE DOWNLOAD, How to Build a Swale to Capture Roof Water, skip to the end.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)